Bandwidth/redux-facet/README.md

 To learn how to integrate redux-facet in your app, see the [getting started guide](http://dev.bandwidth.com/redux-facet-website/#/use).

+For more specific integration patterns and ideas, see the [wiki](https://github.com/Bandwidth/redux-facet/wiki).

 ## Immutable.js Support

 To use `redux-facet` with `immutable`, import all modules from `@bandwidth/redux-facet/immutable`.
 Module names and usages stay the same.